Case study

 2 | female | 2682 |

-With these two observations, it is also worth noting that colorectal cancer is most common with men and people older than 50.
+There isn't too big of a difference between the two.
+We can say this study includes both gender relatively equally, thus, reducing bias.
+With these two observations, it is also worth noting that colorectal cancer is most common with men and people older than $50$.

 In total, we note that we have $5971$ patients.
 By taking a look at the status